FociSolutions/Orbital-Docs/_pages/docs/style-guide/server_style_guide.md

 ## Commenting Conventions

-- Please use the XML Documentation Features, for more information, visit the [How-To Guide](https://docs.microsoft.com/en-us/dotnet/articles/csharp/programming-guide/xmldoc/how-to-use-the-xml-documentation-features).
+- Please use the XML Documentation Features; for more information, visit the [How-To Guide](https://docs.microsoft.com/en-us/dotnet/articles/csharp/programming-guide/xmldoc/how-to-use-the-xml-documentation-features).
 In short, enter `///` followed by any XML tags or text strings.
 If you enter `///` on the line before the definition, Visual Studio creates a template of a documentation comment and fills in the parameters and other information.
   For example:

 ```csharp